Data Fetching Methods

 </div>

-Method 2: Direct API Calls
+</template>Method 2: Direct API Calls

-Use $myApi composables for programmatic API interactions, form submissions, and one-time actions where you need direct control over the request timing.
+Use $myApi composables for programmatic API interactions, form submissions, and one-time actions where you need direct control over request timing.

-A common pattern is handling form submissions:
+Common pattern for handling form submissions:

 <script setup lang="ts">